 As Project Drawdown founder and climate leader Paul Hawken said in a 2009 commencement address, “…the Earth Is Hiring.”
 Climate tech startups cannot find enough engineers, scientists, and product specialists.
 Nor can they find enough salespeople, marketers, accountants, and HR folks.
 And there are not nearly enough technicians trained to install, maintain, and operate systems ranging from solar arrays and wind farms to cell-cultured meat plants and AI scrap metal sorters.

-The three organizations joining us at the Summit provide educational programs, skills training, networking, and job boards to help people make the shift to climate work.
+The three organizations that joined us at the Summit provide educational programs, skills training, networking, and job boards to help people make the shift to climate work.

-Matt Myers, Founder and General Partner at Climate Tech Circle, will moderate this panel.
+Matt Myers, Founder and General Partner at Climate Tech Circle, moderated this panel.

 What will it take to draw more people into climate tech?